mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_c_data_reqs.md

 # Data Requirements and API Resources
-This document is part of the MDE Ed-Fi [Vendor and District Test Plan](README.md).
+This document is part of the MDE Ed-Fi [SIS Vendor and District Test Plan](README.md).
 For details on the API Resources and Certification Scenarios, see the [Sandbox Certification Scenarios](../sandbox_cert/README.md) document.

 ## API Documentation
 For each of the resources described in this document, the elements/properties required are included and browseable in the Sandbox Swagger UI (aka "Swagger") under the current profile.
 (More information about Swagger is in the [Sandbox Certification Testing](sis_test_plan_b_cert_testing.md) document.)